natiginfo/Checkpoint/README.md

 ### Usage

 Checkpoint allows you to perform validation checks for given input. [`Checkpoint`][checkpoint] is generic collection of [rules with boolean output][default-rule].
-You can create new instance of Checkpoint either by using builder or dsl:
+You can create new instance of Checkpoint either by using builder or DSL:

 #### Builder